heoj10272/heoj10272.github.io/_posts/study/aws/2023-03-19-[AWS]_SAP-C02_ExamTopics_21~30.md

 Option E: NLB does not meet the requirement of being serverless

-Api gateway REST APis support direct integration with DynamoDb T
+Api gateway REST APis support direct integration with DynamoDb

-he same can be achieved with HTTP APIs using a lambda between the two
+The same can be achieved with HTTP APIs using a lambda between the two

 </div>
 </details>

 <br>

 ## Prob.
-28 ❌
+28 ❌❌
 ---

 A company has registered 10 new domain names.
 The company uses the domains for online marketing.
 The company needs a solution that will redirect online visitors to a specific URL for each domain.
 All domains and target URLs are defined in a JSON document.
 All DNS records are managed by Amazon Route 53.